-- JUVÉDERM VOLUMA®: This is the time frame used for Voluma, one of the new-generation products used as a filler, and billed as the longest-lasting.
+JUVÉDERM VOLUMA®: This is the time frame used for Voluma, one of the newer-generation products used as a filler, and billed as the long-lasting.
 Voluma is used to fill hollows in the cheeks, as well as other areas of the face.
 As with all of the other fill products and muscle-relaxing injections, the results may vary between individual patients.

-- Laser skin resurfacing that significantly removes upper layers of the skin.
+Laser skin resurfacing that significantly removes the upper layers of the skin.

 Cosmetic Surgery Timelines

 Because surgical procedures address much more than surface skin layers, results are much longer-lasting.

 Facial Surgical Procedures

 One Time – or repeat not sooner than 5 to 10 years

 Facelift, Brow Lift, Neck Lift, Blepharoplasty (eyelid lift): These are considered permanent procedures.
 In other words, you will always have the improvement you gained with your surgery.
 But, of course, we all continue to age and change.
 After a period of years, it is possible to repeat these procedures—if necessary or desired.